-The Central Region Agricultural Research Center (CARC) is one of five core research institute of NARO, which works in farm management research, crop production systems especially in lowland farming, soil science & plant nutrition, plant disease management, applied entomology and zoology, and breeding in rice and barley.
+The Central Region Agricultural Research Center (CARC) is one of five core research institute of NARO, which works in farm management research, crop production systems especially in lowland farming, soil science & plant nutrition, plant disease management, applied entomology and zoology, breeding in rice and barley, and cattle feeding and management.
 CARC lays emphasis on the technology for low-cost, stable and high-yield production systems of crop rotation on paddy field with rice, wheat and soybean.
 Environmentally friendly farming using integrated control system of pests, diseases and weeds is also a major research focus.
 CARC is mainly resolving domestic agricultural problems in the Kanto, Tokai and Hokuriku areas, located in the central region of Honshu island.

 The identification of cultivars is important for the protection of intellectual property rights of breeders, for the maintenance of crop prices for farmers, and for precise product information for consumers.
 In Japan, several PCR methods have been developed for crop discrimination.
 To distinguish rice cultivars in particular, several types of DNA markers have been used.
 Multiplex PCR methods were developed previously using STS markers to reduce labor, time, and cost.
 Although SNPs are the most abundant polymorphisms among cultivars, SNP marker sets for multiplex PCR have not been created for rice discrimination.
 The present study's results demonstrate that the agarose gel electrophoresis of multiplex PCR with SNP markers was as reliable as STS markers, and 114 Japanese rice cultivars including the 10 most produced cultivars in Japan in 2014 and other major cultivars from each Japanese prefecture were successfully discriminated using 15 SNP markers, six STS markers and one SSR marker.

 (Bull.NARO.Agric.Res.Cent.
 No.7 (2019)in Japanese)